 - 19. The methodology for developing the Internal Audit Plan is focused on the quantification of the risks associated with the Council's objectives in consultation with key officers.
-This process also considers: - Knowledge and experience accumulated in Internal Audit, including the results of previous reviews - A review of audit themes against the strategic risk register and Council priorities - The work of other assurance providers both internally and externally - The external environment including economic climate, the implications of the UK's exit from the EU, government initiatives such as welfare reform and changes in funding - Harmonisation of themes with Harlow and Broxbourne Councils to enable benchmarking and sharing of good practice with other local authorities - 20.
+This process also considers: - Knowledge and experience accumulated in Internal Audit, including the results of previous reviews. - A review of audit themes against the strategic risk register and Council priorities. - The work of other assurance providers both internally and externally. - The external environment including economic climate, and government initiatives such as the UK Shared Prosperity Fund. and changes in funding. - Harmonisation of themes with Harlow District Council, Borough of Broxbourne Council and St Albans City & District Council to enable benchmarking and sharing of good practice. - 20.
 It is imperative there is good alignment between the Internal Audit Plan and the risks facing each Council.
 Through this, Internal Audit's work will help inform each Council's risk management framework, enabling greater recognition of key mitigating controls and other sources of assurances available.
-Where possible the risks identified in the Audit Plan (Appendix A) have been taken directly from the Council's Risk Register. - 21.
-In addition, an assurance map has been produced (Appendix B) that provides a structured way to identify the main sources and types of risk assurance in the Council.
+Where possible the risks identified in the Audit

+Plan (Appendix A) have been taken directly from the Council's Risk Register.

+- 21. In addition, an assurance map has been produced (Appendix B) that provides a structured way to identify the main sources and types of risk assurance in the Council.
 This demonstrates sufficient Internal Audit work has either been undertaken or has been planned for the Council's key risks. - 22.
 The Internal Audit Plan is indicative, and changes may need to be made as the risk profile and priorities of the Council change.
 This will be achieved by ongoing review and amendment in consultation with relevant officers and any significant changes brought to the Audit and Governance Committee for approval. - 23.
 It is important for Internal Audit to plan ahead and allocate resources over the medium term but still maintain a flexibility of approach.
 This is achieved by documenting known risks over a three-year period so that the three-year plan includes an indication of proposed audit work for years two and three, based on current known risks if circumstances remain unchanged.
-However, as new risks emerge audit resources over the medium term will be focused accordingly.

-- 24. The sections of the Internal Audit Plan include: - Corporate Framework key risk areas including those defined in the Council's strategic risk register - Strategic themes including cross cutting issues some of which will be incorporated within operational audits or will be undertaken through consultative work. - Service areas operational audits determined on a risk assessment and/or business priority.
+However, as new risks emerge audit resources over the medium term will be focused accordingly. - 24.
+The sections of the Internal Audit Plan include: - Corporate Framework key risk areas including those defined in the Council's corporate risk register. - Strategic themes including cross cutting issues some of which will be incorporated within operational audits or will be undertaken through consultative work. - Service areas operational audits determined on a risk assessment and/or business priorities.

-PRIORITY AREAS FOR 2022/23
+PRIORITY AREAS FOR 2024/25